List of Big Time Rush characters: Fujisaki

-Fujisaki (Koji Kataoka) is the head owner of the "RCM CBT Global Net Sanyoid" company.
-He appears in "Big Time Crib" and makes an appearance in "Big Time Party".
-He appeared in Season 1 a few times but never in Seasons 2–4.
+Fujisaki (portrayed by Koji Kataoka) is the head owner of RCM CBT Global Net Sanyoid.

 Stephanie King

-Stephanie (Tristin Mays) is the third "new girl" at the "Palm Woods" who the boys liked in the episode Big Time Terror and was later discovered to be the Palm Woods ghost.
+Stephanie (portrayed by Tristin Mays) is a third "new girl" at the "Palm Woods" who the boys liked in the episode "Big Time Terror" and was later discovered to be the Palm Woods ghost.
 She helped the boys get rid of Gustavo from their apartment in exchange for them keeping her low-budget horror movie a secret from Mr. Bitters and her father.
-Stephanie befriended Katie (whom she taught how to scare people using only a fishing line in Big Time Terror) as well as Camille and Jo (in Big Time Dance).
-She seems to show affection towards the boys and especially Carlos, referring to them as "cute and hot" in Big Time Terror, whereas in Big Time Dance she asked Carlos to the dance after the Jennifers got in a fight over him.
-She has only appeared in two episodes and has not been seen since Big Time Dance, even though she seemed to attend the Palm Woods school.
-Her name and personality are allusions to the famous horror writer Stephen King.
-Both Carlos and Stephanie had feelings for each other.

 Kyle

-Kyle (Jerry Phillips) is Katie's crush who appeared in Big Time Crush.
+Kyle (portrayed by Jerry Phillips) is Katie's crush who appeared in Big Time Crush.
 In the episode, he went on a date with Katie to originally see Kiss and Tell, but ended up staying in the arcade due to Kyle grossed out seeing people kissing.
 He never appeared again.

 Atticus Moon

-Sir Atticus Moon (Trevor Devall) is a Bond type villain and famous billionaire, who owns various businesses across Britain and possibly the world.
-He believes all the worlds problems stem from its leaders and their disagreements and thus plots to take over the world using a gravity defying device called "The Beetle" to shift the moon out of orbit causing natural disasters to strong arm world leaders into giving into his demands.
-The Beetle was stolen by Rogue British spy, Simon Lane who switches it into Kendall's bag.
-Shortly later Simon is kidnapped and the boys find out about the beetle.
+Sir Atticus Moon (Trevor Devall) is a billionaire who owns various businesses across Britain and possibly the world.
+He believes all the worlds problems stem from its leaders and their disagreements and thus plots to take over the world using a gravity defying device called "The Beetle" to shift the Moon out of orbit causing natural disasters to strong arm world leaders into giving into his demands.
+The Beetle is stolen by British spy Simon Lane, who switches it into Kendall's bag.
+Shortly later Simon is kidnapped and the boys find out about the Beetle.
 The boys team up with Simon's daughter Penny to save Simon from Moon, but the negotiation goes wrong.
 The boys agree to help hunt Moon down to clear Simon's name, but Moon has Katie abducted.
-That night the boys and Penny race to Moon's mansion and fight his guards as Moon initiates his plan.
+That night, the boys and Penny race to Moon's mansion and fight his guards as Moon initiates his plan.
 The boys thwart the plan but Moon immediately takes Katie hostage again demanding they give him The Beetle.
-Kendall reluctantly tosses the Beetle to him and Katie steps on his foot, causing the beetle to latch onto his jacket, causing Moon to float away into the air.
-It is unknown if it released him but given the circumstances, Moon may be deceased.
+Kendall reluctantly tosses the Beetle to him and Katie steps on his foot, causing the beetle to latch onto his jacket, causing Moon to float away.